Arafa-Tech-Foundation/.github/profile/README.md

 ### How to Get Involved
 There are many ways to get involved with Arafa Tech Foundation:

-- Join the Community: join the [discord](https://discord.gg/HQvTe2pHym) server and meet other developers
+- Join the Community: Join the [discord](https://discord.gg/HQvTe2pHym) server and meet other developers.

 - Donate: Your donations help us provide technology education and training to underprivileged communities.